Official UFO

 A controversy from the stars

 Conspiracy theories mean nothing until they are denied.
-Reports of alien radio signals beaming out of the timesconstellation Pegasus have been denied by Jodrell Bank, Boston University, the German radio telescope base at Effelsberg and the SETI (Search for Extra-Terrestrial Intelligence) Institute in California.
+Reports of alien radio signals beaming out of the constellation Pegasus have been denied by Jodrell Bank, Boston University, the German radio telescope base at Effelsberg and the SETI (Search for Extra-Terrestrial Intelligence) Institute in California.
 These are very, very big guns to blow away one small British astronomer.

-The star system EQ Pegasi is 21 light years away, and the Project Phoenix dishes at Puerto Rico’s Arecibo, the world’s wlogobiggest listening device, are focused towards it.
+The star system EQ Pegasi is 21 light years away, and the Project Phoenix dishes at Puerto Rico’s Arecibo, the world’s biggest listening device, are focused towards it.
 Phoenix is an experiment that puts human beings in perspective.

 We can’t count how many stars are in the universe, we can’t imagine how distant they are and we can’t begin to analyse all the radio noise they generate.